projectarkc/arkc-server/README.md

 Copyright 2015 ArkC contributers

 The ArkC-client and ArkC-server utilities are licensed under GNU GPLv2.
-You should obtain a copy of th e license with the software.
+You should obtain a copy of the license with the software.

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT